 A book written by two prominent economists which has influenced major political and economic decisions of nation states has key assumptions later proved to be erroneous by a high school student.
 These assumptions are based on data taken from a compromised Sybil database.

 For two years at a large bank they failed to notice an error in interest rate calculations caused by erroneous data from their compromised Sybil database.
-When finally revealed it knocked $6.5 (AUS) billion off its market value and cost it $755 (AUS) million.
+When finally revealed it knocks $6.5 (AUS) billion off its market value and costs it $755 (AUS) million.

 Stock markets in the US and Europe are regularly plagued by sudden unexplained drops of around 10%.
-Analysis of trading reveals technical glitches in the reporting of prices on the exchanges and various alternative trading systems that might have contributed to the drying up of liquidity.
-These systems are taking their data from compromised Sybil databases.
+Analysis of trading reveals technical glitches in the reporting of prices on the exchanges and various alternative trading algorithms that might have contributed to the drying up of liquidity.
+These algorithms are taking their data from compromised Sybil databases.

+A company trading in US Equities suffered a trading error that cost it $460 million due to a ‘technology breakdown’ in its high frequency trading algorithms, which unknown to them was caused by erroneous data from a compromised Sybil database.
+75% of the company’s equity value was erased forcing its eventual sale.

 An investment firm pays $250m to settle civil fraud charges that it used erroneous data in its quantitive investment model.
 Senior managers had concealed the error which unknown to them had originally come from a compromised Sybil database.